 Jobs

-We’re looking to hire a full-time person to join our farm crew for the 2023 growing season.
-We are looking for someone to work 5 days a week (Monday-Friday), 8 hours per day.
+We’re looking to hire a few more farmers to join us for the 2024 growing season.
+Ideally we are looking for folks to work 5 days a week (Monday-Friday), 8 hours per day, but are open to part timers too.
 This is a diverse job.
-We are looking for help doing a wide range of field work including hoeing, hand weeding, harvest, planting, washing and packing produce, and selling at farmers markets.
+We are looking for help doing a wide range of field work including hoeing, hand weeding, harvest, planting, washing and packing produce, and possibly selling at farmers markets.
 Applicants must be capable of lifting 50 lbs and enthusiastic about working alone and with other people doing work that is often repetitive.
 Some farming experience is preferred, as is familiarity/enthusiasm for working outdoors in all kinds of weather.
 Reliable transportation to Westport and Little Compton required.
-Hours are Monday, Tuesday, Wednesday, Friday on the farm 7-3:45 with a 45 minute lunch break, and Thursdays working at the farmers market 11am-7:30 or 8pm
+Hours are Monday through Friday 7-3:30 with a 30 minute lunch break, with the potential of working Thursdays at the farmers market 11am-7:30 or 8pm

-We have work for you until Thanksgiving, possibly beyond, if you are available for the Fall.
+We have work for you until Thanksgiving, possibly beyond, often through until Solstice.
 We will also consider applicants who are only available for summer work.
 Winter work may be available.

-For the right person there is opportunity to grow into an assistant field manager / washstand lead/ crew leader/ floral extraordinaire/ livestock guru.
+For the right person there is opportunity to advance onto our core crew, the full time year round farmers that make we rely on to make the farm go.
 Come show us you're reliable, talented and ready to take on responsibility and we can talk longer term.

 To Apply: Please send resume and cover letter or equivalent to skinnydipfarm@yahoo.com.
 Feel free to reach out with questions, or to request more information.